Welcome to the new KidsHealth website! See what is new.

 • Measles In Children

+Measles can be a serious illness.
 Make sure your tamariki (children) are vaccinated against measles.
-It takes around 2 weeks for the vaccination to protect you.
+Immunisation is the best protection.

 • Jaundice In Babies